Play Therapy Supports Neurodivergent Children with ADHD & Autism

 It's essential to view ADHD not merely as a set of challenges but also as a condition that often comes with inherent strengths, such as creativity, resourcefulness, and the ability to hyperfocus on areas of interest.
 Adopting a neurodiversity-affirming perspective allows for a more comprehensive understanding of ADHD, recognizing the diverse ways in which individuals navigate the world with their unique cognitive styles.

-Autism Spectrum Disorder (ASD) Autism Spectrum Disorder is a complex neurodevelopmental condition characterized by a wide range of challenges in social interaction, communication, and behavior.
-Individuals on the autism spectrum may experience difficulties in understanding social cues, forming and maintaining relationships, and engaging in reciprocal communication.
+Autism: Autism is a complex neurodevelopmental condition characterized by a wide range of differences in social interaction, communication, and behavior.
+Autistic individuals may experience difficulties in understanding social cues, forming and maintaining relationships, and engaging in reciprocal communication.
 Repetitive behaviors, restricted interests, and a preference for routine are common features.
-Autism is rightly referred to as a spectrum, as it encompasses a diverse array of presentations, with individuals exhibiting varying degrees of severity and a wide spectrum of strengths.
+Autism is rightly referred to as a spectrum, as it encompasses a diverse array of presentations, with individuals exhibiting varying degrees of needs and a wide spectrum of strengths.

 It's essential to approach Autism with a neurodiversity perspective, acknowledging the unique talents and abilities that often accompany the challenges.
 Individuals with Autism possess strengths such as attention to detail, exceptional memory, and specialized skills in areas of interest.
 Each person with Autism has a distinctive way of perceiving and interacting with the world, and fostering an inclusive and accepting environment is crucial for supporting their individual journeys.